The biography, life, and accomplishments of Dana Linn Bailey

 By the time she got to West Chester University, Dana Linn Bailey had become a potent soccer player and was subsequently recruited to play or their team as a starting defender.

 Dana helped lead her team to the NCAA’s and playoffs.
-When she graduated college, she transitioned to lifting with her boyfriend, Rob Bailey.
+When she graduated college, she transitioned to lifting with her boyfriend, Rob Bailey, who is also a musician.
 Rob inspired Dana to lift and it soon became a deep passion of hers.
 This then led her to take part in figure competitions between 2006-2010.

 Dana’s main goal was to become an IFBB pro, though she faced multiple obstacles at this early stage due to her desire to become as muscular as possible.
 The trait soon became undesirable for her initial category choice.

-2011 was the introduction to the very first physique competition.
-This category owed itself far more to Dana’s dense frame.
-As such, Dana Linn Bailey chose to compete and took home 1st place for her category and she won the overall title too.
+2011 was the introduction to the very first women’s physique competition.
+This category was far more fitting for Dana’s muscular frame.
+Without hesitation, Dana Linn Bailey chose to compete and took home 1st place for her category and she won the overall title too.

-Dana’s training typically follows a four-set structure per exercise combined with a rep count of 10-12 per body part.
-She enjoys a mixture of powerlifting and bodybuilding.
+Dana’s training typically follows a four-set structure per exercise combined with a rep range of 10-12 per body part.
+She enjoys a mixture of powerlifting for keeping up on strength, and bodybuilding for maintaining her physique.

 She likes to achieve total muscle overload by incorporating high volume rep sets towards the end of training her muscle groups.
 Along with this, she uses systems like “DTP” on a regular basis to create as much shock as possible to target her muscle group.